MUTANT BLAST (2018) Reviews and overview

 ‘Mutation is only the beginning.’

-Mutant Blast is a 2018 Portuguese-American science fiction horror feature film written, co-produced and directed by Fernando Alle with additional ideas by Adrián Cardona.
+Mutant Blast is a 2018 Portuguese-American science fiction horror film written, co-produced and directed by Fernando Alle with additional ideas by Adrián Cardona.
 Troma‘s Michael Herz and Lloyd Kaufman were also co-producers.
 The movie stars Joaquim Guerreiro, Pedro Caseiro, Pedro Barão Dias and Paulo Alexandre Firmino.

 Plot: